mokshmahajan2004/AI-Virtual-Painter/README.md

 # AI Virtual Painter

-A brief description of what this project does and who it's for AI Virtual Painter

 Welcome to the AI Virtual Painter project!
 This application leverages Mediapipe, OpenCV, and Python to create a virtual painting experience.
 By using hand gestures, users can draw on a digital canvas without the need for physical drawing tools.